Biblioteca Fernandez and Book Stores

 Which leads me to why I like events that are held in bookstores.
 If you have the time, do drop by the WeeWillDoodle event this Friday at Fully Booked, Bonifacio High Street.
 And grab a moleskine while you’re at it.

-6 replies on “Biblioteca Fernandez and Book Stores”
+6 responses to “Biblioteca Fernandez and Book Stores”

 How nostalgic. ako rin, grew up with lots of books.
 Encyclopedia, Reader’s Digest, Time, Newsweek and the World Atlas w/c is my favorite.
 I love books that are filled with pictures and illustrations.